 The Royal Marines played a vital part too.
-Of the hundreds of landing craft sent against the beaches of Normandy, two out of every three were crewed by : charity is here for soldiers, for life.
-Royal Marines.
+Of the hundreds of landing craft sent against the beaches of Normandy, Royal Marines.

 With ever diminishing numbers of Naval veterans who survived this areat victory, it is vital that we pay tribute to those who died on this great endeavour, are no longer with us or are not well enough to attend in person.